-The most important aspect for any organisation is people.
+The most important aspect for any organisation is people and how they interact.
 Not strategy, not processes, not operations, and not even finance.
-An organisation is made of people, and people create culture.
+An organisation is built of relationships between people (plus some processes, and software) and people create culture.
 If strategy consists of the rules of the game, culture will determine how the game is played.

 Psychological safety is often an emergent property of great organisational culture, but that doesn’t mean you can’t explicitly and purposefully work towards it and state that one of your goals for the organisation is to possess a great degree of psychological safety.
 Indeed, the first step in an intelligent journey to build psychological safety is often stating your goal and asking for help in getting there.